 - 1. Fear-People with disabilities need expensive accommodations.
 Reality-Often, no accommodation is needed.
-When necessary, most accommodations cost very little or nothing at all. - 2.
-Fear-I'll have to do more work.
+When necessary, most accommodations cost very little or nothing at all. - Fear-I'll have to do more work.
 Reality-Not true, especially when the abilities and skills of the individual are matched with the needs of the job.
 More effective matching up front will make disabilities largely irrelevant. - Fear-I'll have to supervise more.
 Reality-Most employees with disabilities do their jobs as well as, or better than, other employees in similar jobs, and often seem more motivated and dependable. - 4.
 Fear-Turnover and absenteeism will be high.
 Reality-Studies show that employees with disabilities rate average to above average on attendance. - 5.
 Fear-People with disabilities may not be able to do the job.
-Reality-Because people with disabilities often have to work harder to get the job they want and, therefore, appreciate what having a job means, they typically perhe front office manager has a difficult time deciding which employee to hire.
-Mark and Tse have similar qualifications.
-Mark has two years' experience as a front desk clerk, but he was recently in an auto accident, which left him with a paralyzed right leg and dependent on a wheelchair for mobility.
-Tse has two years' experience as a salesperson with an electronics firm and expressed interest in learning all he can in the hotel business.
-How would you proceed?

-- form up to and beyond expectations.
+Reality-Because people with disabilities often have to work harder to get the job they want and, therefore, appreciate what having a job means, they typically perform up to and beyond expectations.
 The key is effectively matching skills to job needs, focusing on ability. - 6.
 Fear-People with disabilities need preferential treatment.
 Reality-People with disabilities neither require [n]or want to be treated any differently than employees without disabilities.
-What people with disabilities do need is an equal opportunity. - 7.
-Fear-Will people with disabilities fit in?
+What people with disabilities do need is an equal opportunity. - Fear-Will people with disabilities fit in?
 Reality-As part of a diverse workforce, employees with disabilities often bring unique life experiences which can be a shot in the arm for the entire workplace.

-Their perspectives on and approach to their jobs can be contagious, creating a positive ripple effect.6
+unique life experiences which can be a shot in the arm for the entire workplace.
+Their perspectives on, and approach to their jobs can be contagious, creating a positive ripple effect.